Sell more with better email & SMS

 It automates high-performing emails such as welcome emails, cart abandonment emails, transactional emails, and confirmation emails.

 Its SMS functionality is also a great way to add SMS to campaigns or automation workflows and reach your customers via text message, which can help increase conversions and sales.
-Adding the Omnisend Woocommerce extension will help you tap into the rewards of email and SMS marketing.

 With several pre-set automation workflows and email templates, you can easily send ecommerce emails to welcome customers, alert them about an abandoned cart, and communicate any other relevant information.